judepackardjones/perDiem/README.md

 > Changed some doc descriptions
 > Removed unnecessary checks due to type restrictions
 > Made 24 an invalid hour(Should be hour 0)
+> Fixed 29/2 being change to a non leap year returning 28/2 rather than 1/3

 Normal README:
 -----------------